AdobeDocs/certification.en/help/certifications/faq.md

 +++What if I have technical issues during my proctored exam?

-PSI and Examity have support available by chat, email, and phone.
+PSI and [!DNL Examity] have support available by chat, email, and phone.
 Adobe support can't help with technical issues that occur during the exam.

-Examity Support - `adobepartnersupport@examity.com`
+[!DNL Examity] Support - `adobepartnersupport@examity.com`

 PSI Support - `psisupport@psionline.com`

 The quickest help resource is through their chat.
 All test candidates should ensure their computer has the proper system requirements before taking their exam.

-For more details, see: PSI, and Examity pages for managing exams and technical setup.
+For more details, see: PSI, and [!DNL Examity] pages for managing exams and technical setup.

 +++